Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Introduction

 \section{Introduction}

-Mean shift is a nonparametric, mode-seeking algorithm for locating the modes of a density function \citep{fukunaga1975estimation,cheng1995mean}.
-Its ability to identify arbitrarily shaped clusters without requiring prior specification of the number of clusters has made mean shift a popular tool for clustering analysis.
-Unlike traditional clustering methods that assume a fixed number of clusters, mean shift discovers high-density regions directly, adapting naturally to complex data structures.
-This flexibility and robustness have led to its widespread use in computer vision, image segmentation, object tracking, and other areas where precise, adaptive clustering is essential \citep{Comaniciu2002}.
+Mean shift is a nonparametric, mode-seeking algorithm for finding the modes of a density function \citep{fukunaga1975estimation} and has been widely applied in pattern recognition and image analysis \citep{cheng1995mean,Comaniciu2002}.
+Broadly speaking, the algorithm has two variants: the blurring and non-blurring versions.
+In the blurring version, the data points that define the mean shift operator are updated at each iteration, whereas in the non-blurring version, the operator is defined with respect to the original data points throughout the iterative process.
+The original mean shift algorithm of \citet{fukunaga1975estimation} is a blurring algorithm, whereas the version proposed by \citet{cheng1995mean} is a non-blurring algorithm.
+Its ability to identify clusters with complex, non-convex shapes without requiring a prespecified number of clusters makes mean shift a powerful tool for clustering analysis.
+Unlike most traditional clustering methods that rely on a fixed number of clusters, mean shift directly seeks high-density regions and thus naturally adapts to complex data structures.
+This flexibility and robustness have led to the broad adoption of the algorithm in computer vision, including applications such as image segmentation, object tracking, and other tasks requiring precise, adaptive clustering \citep{Comaniciu2002}.
+In addition to its broad practical success, mean shift has also attracted growing theoretical interest in recent years.
+In particular, \citet{yamasaki2024blurring} provided a rigorous analysis of the convergence behavior of the blurring mean shift algorithm in Euclidean spaces, further strengthening the theoretical foundation of the method.

-While mean shift has been well studied and widely applied in the context of vector-valued data, its extension to functional data, where each observation is a function or a curve, has remained largely unexplored.
-Functional data arise in many scientific fields, including biology, meteorology, economics, engineering, and medicine.
-While the underlying objects are functions defined over a continuous domain such as time or space, they are typically observed discretely, either on a dense grid or sparsely across individuals.
-These data often exhibit complex temporal or spatial patterns, characterized by high dimensionality and inherent smoothness.
-Such features present unique challenges that classical vector-based clustering methods are not well equipped to handle, motivating the development of algorithms tailored to the infinite-dimensional nature of functional data.
+In recent years, functional data have become increasingly common in a wide range of scientific fields, including biology, meteorology, economics, engineering, and medicine.
+Such data often exhibit complex temporal or spatial patterns, together with high dimensionality and inherent smoothness.
+These features have motivated the development of new methods for functional data analysis.

-In this paper, we extend the mean shift algorithm to handle functional data.
-Our approach operates in a Hilbert space, enabling mode-seeking behavior analogous to the classical Euclidean case.
-While previous work \citep{ciollaro2014functional} has explored the extension of mean shift to functional data, our work is, to the best of our knowledge, the first to establish a rigorous convergence and stability analysis of the algorithm in the functional setting.